ish-u/ish-u/README.md

 -->

 ###### 15485863

+Hi, fellow internet user.
+Hope you are having a great day.

 _Anywhere can be paradise as long as you have the will to live.
 After all, you are alive, so you will always have the chance to be happy._

 ##  ![](https://komarev.com/ghpvc/?username=ish-u&&style=flat-square)